sdobreff/advanced-analytics/readme.txt

 == Frequently Asked Questions ==

 = Why only last 100 error logs? =
 Plugin is designed to be as fast as possible and work with enormously large log files, consuming as less resources as possible, no other plugin could provide something even close to that, thats why it comes with this limitation.
 And one single error could contain more than 30K sub-rows.
 But 100 is more than enough - errors before that are either too old, no longer related or repeating ones, in fact is best to regularly truncate your log file and check for only the last error.
 And last but not least - this are 100 errors not 100 lines of the error log.
+You can increase that up-to 999 using screen options menu but do that on your wn risk.

 = Why there is no pagination for error logs? =
 That is once again related to the nature of the error log - one single reload could generate tens of new errors, so paginating this would probably never come handy, and in order to paginate, the entire log must be read every time - which is extremely bad idea resource-wise.